-Raytheon Technologies and its employees have a legitimate interest in participating in public policy debates.
-The Company’s government relations initiatives are intended to educate and inform officials and the public on a broad range of public policy issues that are important to its businesses.
-These initiatives are consistent with the interests of Raytheon Technologies’ shareowners, and are not based on the personal agendas of individual directors, officers or employees.
+Raytheon Technologies (“RTX”) and its employees actively participate in public policy debates at the federal, state, and local levels.
+The Company’s government relations initiatives are intended to educate and inform officials and the public on a broad range of public policy issues in furtherance of its business objectives.
+These initiatives are not based on the personal agendas of individual directors, officers, or employees.

 Company employees are encouraged, in their personal capacities, to engage in the political process by contributing financial and other support to candidates and political parties of their choice, participating in local political activities, voting in elections, attending caucuses and conventions, and seeking and holding public office.
 Company policy requires that employees engaged in these activities do so on their own time and not as representatives of (or otherwise on behalf of) Raytheon Technologies.
 Employees engaging in political activity in their personal capacity may not use Company resources (e.g., work time, email, administrative staff, etc.) for such activities.

-All of Raytheon Technologies’ public activities are conducted in accordance with the standards articulated in the Company’s Code of Conduct.
-Further, the Company has in place a Government Relations Policy relating to lobbying, political activities and contributions.
+All of Raytheon Technologies’ public activities are conducted in accordance with the standards articulated in the Company’s Code of Conduct Further, the Company has in place a Government Relations Policy relating to lobbying, political activities, and political contributions.
 The policy ensures that any lobbying on behalf of Raytheon Technologies, contributions made with Company funds, if any, and political action committee activities comply with all relevant federal, state and/or local laws, as well as the Company’s governance processes and procedures.

 Employees of Raytheon Technologies Corporation Political Action Committee